bravo-box/splunk-on-aks/readme.md

 - Storage Account for the cluster and Splunk Apps
 - User Assigned Managed Identity for cluster operations

+## Assumptions

+It is assumed that there is a vNet already in place and that you have an Azure Bastion service already enabled for connectivity to the VMs.
+If these are not present, you will need to create before proceeding.

 ## Deploying the prerequisites

 These tasks can be done either through cli, powershell or the portal.